 If an investor is not able to carry out all the tests on his own, external professional help should be sought.
 However, this also incurs additional costs, which, depending on the scope of services, can quickly reach the lower five-digit range.

-For small and medium-sized projects in particular, these costs can have a significant influence on the profitability of the investment and should therefore be weighed up carefully.
+Particularly for small and mid-sized projects, these costs already have a significant influence on the investment’s profitability and should therefore be properly weighed.

 In order to offer investors an economical way to professionally evaluate their long-term investments, we have therefore developed a standardised security package together with our partners.

 In addition to a standardised profitability calculation, which is also accepted by leading banks, we also offer low-cost inspection and appraisal services through our partner network.